Clinical-Pharmacy-Saarland-University/Verapamil-Norverapamil-Digoxin-DDI/README.md

 ## Verapamil-Norverapamil-Digoxin-DDI
-Modeling of published clinical Verapamil-Digoxin-DDI studies for model evaluation
+Modeling of published clinical Verapamil-Digoxin-DDI studies for model evaluation.

 ### Repository files
 Within this repository, we share a PK-Sim project file containing simulations of all published clinical studies used to evaluate the predictive performance of our models regarding the Verapamil-Digoxin-DDI, including the respective observed data.
 For further details and documentation please refer to [[1](#reference)].